isomerpages/sportsg-corp/_anti-doping-singapore/Substances/Supplements.md

 **STRICT LIABILITY**

 Under the World Anti-Doping Code's strict liability clause, athletes are responsible for any substance found in their body no matter how it came to be there.
-If an athlete tests positive to a prohibited substance, it is likely to result in an automatic disqualification from competition and may lead to a sanction and period of ineligibility.
+If an athlete tests positive for a prohibited substance, it is likely to result in an automatic disqualification from competition and may lead to a sanction and period of ineligibility.